 WOULD YOU WANT TO WIPE AGGRESSIVELY?

-So is it just a cleanliness issue, or are there any health concerns related to excessive wiping?
+Is it just a cleanliness issue, or are there any health concerns related to excessive wiping?

-Health problems associated with excessive wiping include:
+Potential health problems associated with excessive wiping may include:

 Hemorrhoids – Hemorrhoids are swollen veins and tissue in the lower rectum and anus and are more serious than fissures.